bologer/anycomment.io/readme.txt

 It could only be difficult for website who have HTTP only and hight traffic as transfer to HTTPs can cause some traffic lose.

 == Changelog ==

+= 0.0.78 – 22.12.2018 =

+**Enhancements:**

+**Fixes:**

+* Fixed issue when sending comment did not clear the field, but comment was actually added
+* Fixed issue when real-time update did not work properly

 = 0.0.77 – 21.12.2018 =